k-sink/MACHexplorer/README.md

 <i>Figure 14: Data available for the selected sites.</i>
 <br></br>

-Each data tab has two download options as shown in *Figure 15*.
-The exported data will match what is depicted in the filtered table (SITENO, DATE, and variable columns).
+Each time series data tab has two download options as shown in *Figure 15*.
+The exported daily data will match what is depicted in the filtered table (SITENO, DATE, and variable columns).
 If more than one watershed is selected from the **Site Selection** tab, the **_Export as csv_** button will download all data as one single csv file, with each basin appended at the end of a previous basin's record.
 The exported data file naming convention is MACH_time_YYYY_MM_DD with the four-digit year, month, and day of the current date.
 The time corresponds to the tab name, either daily, monthly, or annual.
 If you would like to download data for each watershed separately, the **_Export as separate csv files_** button will result in a zip file containing individual csv files.
-The zip file naming convention is MACH_time_YYYY_MM_DD and once extracted, will contain individual csv files, MACH_time_00000000.csv, where the zeroes represent the 8-digit site number.
+The zip file naming convention is MACH_time_YYYY_MM_DD.zip and once extracted, will contain individual csv files, MACH_time_00000000.csv, where the zeroes represent the 8-digit site number.

 <img width="456" height="192" alt="Image" src="https://github.com/user-attachments/assets/b1eb05f1-b9d9-483a-a6ae-cda787ff3986" />